 Companies at the cutting edge are selling programmes, not things, writes Antonio Nieto-Rodriguez

 In the beginning, companies sold products.
 And then they sold services.
+If you were to know something as simple as knowing How to Start a Roofing Company, you’d know that such companies followed the same pattern.
 In recent years, the fashionable suggestion has been that companies sell solutions, solving the needs and aspirations of customers.

 Despite being a cash-rich company, Philips has been blamed, for several decades, for its lack of innovation culture.
 Five years ago, to address this problem, and to deal with the fierce competition, Philips’ board of directors decided to split the organization in three different companies:

 The strategic programme was named Accelerate.
 It aimed to transform each new independent company into a focused organization and accelerate growth.

 Two of the most disruptive changes introduced by the Accelerate programme are:

 1 Simplify a convoluted and archaic organization structure

 Over the years Philips had become an intricate blurred matrix; sharing accountabilities and responsibilities between products, segments, countries, regions, functions and headquarters.
 To simplify, Philips Health Tech has been divided into just three segments.
 At the same time, it has increased considerably the work executed through projects, which is the best management structure to break up silos and work as a team transversally – end-to-end – in an organization.